gaitaldawamneh/jira-clone/README.md

 ## typescripts errors:
  - from tsconfig.json()comenting out the ("experimentaldecorators" : true)
 ## preparing for typescripts:

-   #scripts:
+  - npm install --save-dev typescript @types/node @types/react @types/react-dom @types/jest @types/express -D (to install type scripts)
   -(npx tsc --init, touch src/app.ts{create new file})
   - in the scripts field inside the package.json(dev: ts-node-dev ts_file_name)
   - to rerun after save the ts file we add(dev: ts-node-dev --respawn --transpile-only ts_file_name)

   - <T>typescripts Generics declaration (any non-declared variable)
   - void (annotate the return type explicitly to void)(used if no data to return)
   - The static members of a class are accessed using the class name and dot notation
   - Type Assertion or casting(<>)
   - Namespaces (a TypeScript-specific way to organize code.) (.d.ts)
   - tcs (file_name)
   - create config file (tsc --init)(npx tsc --init)(tsc-node-dev)
   - running script (tsc-node-dev ts_file_name)
   - Promise<void> nice to learn the promise but we put the void as it will not return any data
   - a class in type script after compiling how it would looks in javascript
   - type
 ## what i learned from this project:

 - Written in modern React, only functional components with hooks